metaljase/SeleniumCaptureHttpResponse/README.md

 ## What's Chrome DevTools Protocol?
 [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP) allows for tools to instrument, inspect, debug, and profile, Chromium, Chrome, and other Blink-based browsers.
 SeleniumCaptureHttpResponse uses CDP to capture HTTP responses.

+## What's WebDriver BiDi?
+[WebDriver BiDi](https://w3c.github.io/webdriver-bidi/) extends WebDriver by introducing bidirectional communication.
+In place of the strict command/response format of WebDriver, this permits events to stream from web browsers to the controlling software, better matching the evented nature of the browser DOM.
+SeleniumCaptureHttpResponse uses WebDriver BiDi to capture HTTP responses.

 ## Where could this be useful?
 Testing a web page for bugs or as part of scraping a web page where capturing HTTP traffic is desired.

+## What's the difference between the two console apps?
+`Metalhead.SeleniumCaptureHttpResponse.BiDi` uses WebDriver BiDi to capture HTTP responses.
+`Metalhead.SeleniumCaptureHttpResponse.CDP` uses Chrome DevTools Protocol to capture HTTP responses.

 ## Setup instructions
 1. Install the Chrome web browser.